 I’ve seen Brooklyn artist MRtoll’s work in various states of decay.
 Sometimes, his colorful clay creations are new, freshly epoxied onto carefully chosen walls.
 Other times, you only see what’s left after someone tries to remove it to take home for their home.
 I doubt anyone has gotten one of these pieces off a wall in one piece, which is a testament to why these beautiful pieces of art should stay where they belong.

 Raised in Australia, Jamie Toll is no stranger to straying from the pack.
 As so many artists are relying on paint and stencils, MRtoll is sculpting for the streets.
-When other artists are blowing up their own Instagram feed with one dimensional photos of their work, he’s taking people to Arizona via a virtual reality installation to view his sculptures in a remote desert.
+When other artists are blowing up their own Instagram feed with one-dimensional photos of their work, he’s taking people to Arizona via a virtual reality installation to view his sculptures in a remote desert.
 (You can download that for free right here).

-His work can be found in many places outside of Brooklyn, including Colombia, Los Angeles, Miami, Arizona, Asia, Australia and Malaysia, to name a few.
-He is also one of the handful of artists to have participated both the East AND West Coast “Surplus Candy” art shows that Hanksy has put on.
+His work can be found in many places outside of Brooklyn, including Colombia, Los Angeles, Miami, Arizona, Asia, Australia, and Malaysia, to name a few.
+He is also one of the handful of artists to have participated in both the East AND West Coast “Surplus Candy” art shows that Hanksy has put on.

 You can find more of MRtoll’s work over on his Tumblr page.

 What was your first concert?

 Was there one record that made a significant impression on you?

 How important is music to your creative process?

 Music is very important to my artistic process.
 I use music to set the pace of my sculpting and the mood and feel for the work.
 If I’m working to a deadline, I may put music on that has an up-tempo pace to make me work faster.